Emily Bear: 2019–2021: Emotions; Bridgerton concept album

-In 2021, Bear and Abigail Barlow wrote songs for a musical inspired by the first season of the Netflix series Bridgerton, livestreaming their songwriting and recording sessions, incorporating viewer suggestions, and posting demos of the songs on TikTok and other social media.
-Members of Bidgerton's cast, the writer of the Bridgerton novels and Netflix expressed their admiration of the musical numbers, and Netflix did not stand in the way or the release of an album of the songs.
-By September 2021, Bear and Barlow had received more than 200 million views and 48 million likes on TikTok.
+Bear met songwriter Abigail Barlow around 2019.
+In 2021 they wrote songs together for a musical inspired by the first season of the Netflix series Bridgerton, livestreaming their songwriting and recording sessions, incorporating viewer suggestions, and posting demos of the songs on TikTok and other social media.
+Members of Bidgerton's cast, the writer of the Bridgerton novels and Netflix expressed their admiration of the musical numbers.
+Bear and Barlow received more than 300 million views and 48 million likes on TikTok.
 The two performed songs from the musical in New York City at Elsie Fest in August 2021 and in London in November with Bear at the piano.
-Bear orchestrated and produced a concept album with 15 of the songs, The Unofficial Bridgerton Musical, which she and Barlow released on September 10, 2021.
+Bear orchestrated and produced a concept album consisting of 15 of the songs, The Unofficial Bridgerton Musical, which she and Barlow released on September 10, 2021.
 It debuted at No. 3 on the Heatseekers Albums chart and No. 36 on the Top Album Sales chart, among other Billboard charts.
 Bear and Barlow performed their song "Ocean Away" with Darren Criss at the Kennedy Center 50th anniversary concert in September, which aired on PBS on October 1, 2021.
 The album won the 2022 Grammy Award for Best Musical Theater Album.
 Bear is the youngest Grammy nominee, and youngest winner, in the musical theater category to date.